 Sir Nigel Shadbolt, one of the UK’s most high-profile computer scientists, has been tasked with overseeing the development of a new institute at the University of Oxford focused on the ethics of artificial intelligence (AI).

 The institute will sit within a new humanities centre funded by the US billionaire Stephen Schwarzman to the tune of £150m, and bring together academics from across the university to study the ethical implications of AI.

-Schwarzman, founder of the Blackstone finance group and a former advisor to President Donald Trump, has previously donated $350m to AI research at the Massachusetts Institute of Technology.
+Schwarzman, founder of the Blackstone finance group and a former adviser to President Donald Trump, has previously donated $350m to AI research at the Massachusetts Institute of Technology.
 He said on Wednesday (20 June) he wanted to ensure mistakes made during the development of the internet were not repeated with AI.

 The American businessman discussed the donation primarily with Oxford’s vice-chancellor, Professor Louise Richardson, but NS Tech understands he has met a number of university representatives including its head of humanities, Professor Karen O’Brien, and Shadbolt, who is a prominent figure within the UK’s tech industry.

 Shadbolt is a professor of computer science at Oxford, the Principal of Jesus College and the chairman and co-founder – alongside Sir Tim Berners-Lee – of the UK’s Open Data Institute.
 At the ODI, he has been a champion of public sector organisations opening up anonymised data sets, such as Transport for London’s real-time travel information, to developers and researchers.

 He has previously suggested the UK is well placed to lead the AI ethics debate.
 “If we can build regulatory authorities that balance the interests in data exploitation similar to that which was done regarding stem cells in human embryology, that makes for a really credible argument for data as an innovation space for the UK,” he told Computer Weekly last year.